 Image: Armstrong Flooring

-I know, sheet vinyl flooring has been synonymous with cheap builder-grade interiors of the 1980s, but that's beginning to change as more and more homeowners embrace luxury vinyl tile (LVT).
+I know, sheet vinyl flooring has been synonymous with cheap builder-grade interiors of the 1980s, but that’s beginning to change as more and more homeowners embrace luxury vinyl tile (LVT) as one of the preferred flooring materials.
 It looks so similar to wood planks that you may have walked on it without even knowing it.
 Some LVT styles lock together, and the material itself is waterproof.
 In the case of floor damage from a tub overflowing, you can remove the LVT, replace the subfloor, and reinstall the LVT.
 In the same scenario, tile would need to be busted out to fix the flood damage and then replaced with new.
-In case you can't tell, I really like LVT.
+In case you can’t tell, I really like LVT.
 It’s warmer on the foot than tile and it can be installed over radiant heat, too.
 The colors, styles, and textures of LVT have come a long way and look great!

 6. Wallpaper